buddhi1980/mandelbulber2/README.md

 [Arch Linux AUR Package (Current git snapshot)](https://aur.archlinux.org/packages/mandelbulber2-git/)

 In addition, there exists an MSVC Solution located in this git package.
-The solution accommodates all dependencies with NUGET for autonomous compilation of OpenCL accelerated Binary.
+The solution accommodates all dependencies with NUGET for autonomous compilation of OpenCL accelerated binary.

 The system requires the QT5 framework in conjunction with LZO for real-time data compression and GSL for scientific resources.